Using an Experiential Program to Uncover Barriers to High-Performance

 "I have to share something right off the bat that is a little embarrassing.
 When I first spoke with GEL about our goals for this offsite, I said that our team’s problem was that you weren’t great at making decisions.
 What I learned today is that I’m the reason decisions get pushed to my desk.
 My natural tendency is to take the lead in whatever I’m doing, so I’ve created the norm that I make the calls, even when it’s not my role.”

-As the Northrop Grumman team members digested this candid admission, the GEL facilitator thanked Bill for sharing and pivoted from the previously planned debrief to lead the team in a discussion of leadership roles among the team.
+As the Northrop Grumman team members digested this candid admission, the GEL facilitator thanked Mike for sharing and pivoted from the previously planned debrief to lead the team in a discussion of leadership roles among the team.

 Building on this realization, the facilitators asked the group to come up with several examples of how this dynamic manifested back in the office.
 The team discussed the impact on actual business performance, raising issues such as failing to meet deadlines, missing vital input in decision making, and the resulting quality of their work.
 The facilitated debrief allowed the group to process the business reality of the mirror behavior uncovered during the sailing activity, then address the problem as a team.

 By design, the BoatWorks experience for an intact team uncovered blind spots in areas like collaboration, decision making, and functional silos.
-Bill’s participation and initial insight during the planning process allowed GEL to mold the day’s agenda to best address his team’s challenges and to hold Bill accountable to predetermined objectives and goals.
+Mike's participation and initial insight during the planning process allowed GEL to mold the day’s agenda to best address his team’s challenges and to hold Mike accountable to predetermined objectives and goals.
 By reserving time for a debrief that was facilitated to increase trust while creating a shared understanding of real-world business impacts of behaviors observed on the water, the team was able to identify ways to improve their relationships and individual leadership styles.

 *All names in this case study have been changed for privacy.